 An absolutely adorable cottage in an incredible location, Shannon Cottage is the ideal vacation getaway.
 It boasts three bedrooms, so there is plenty of room for the whole family, and the wrap-around deck is the perfect place to sit and relax after a long day of exploring.

-Historic, iconic, and luxurious, the Bar Harbor Inn and Spa is the ideal place to unwind on your Bar Harbor vacation.
-The hotel features well-appointed rooms, an onsite restaurant, a pool and hot tub, and a spa facility.
-To be honest, you probably won’t want to leave, but if you do, the location is fabulous, as Acadia is just down the road.
+Historic, iconic, and luxurious, the Bar Harbor Grand Hotel is the ideal place to unwind on your Bar Harbor vacation.
+The hotel features well-appointed rooms, a fitness center, a pool, and a hot tub.
+The location is fabulous, and the hotel is in Central Bar Harbor.

 Hadley’s Point Campground